Mira85/Project-One/README.md

 # Happy Journey

 This simple web application provides some important information for visiting any country in the world.
-It gives advise for travel, currency rate, country-calling-code, vaccination requirement and weather in destination country for requested month
+It gives advise for travel, provides months with warm temperature, requirement for vaccination to visit the country, information on currency and electricity.

 ## Technologies Used